+Item Description

-Item Description USB 2.0/1.1 Ports USB 3.0 Port 3.0 These USB (Universal Serial Bus) 2.0 compatible ports (USB 2.0 is fully USB 1.1 compliant) are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
-The USB 3.0 ports are denoted by their blue color (and is not operational under DOS); USB 2.0 ports are colored black.
+USB 2.0/1.1 Ports USB 3.0 Port 3.0 Powered USB 3.0 Port 3.0 These USB (Universal Serial Bus) 2.0 compatible ports (USB 2.0 is fully USB 1.1 compliant) are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+The USB 3.0 ports are denoted by their blue color; USB 2.0 ports are colored black.
 USB 3.0 will transfer data much faster than USB 2.0, and is backwards-compatible with USB 2.0.
+Note: The powered USB 3.0 port (see Figure 1 - 17 on page 1 - 26) may be toggled on /off by means of the Fn + Power Button key combination.
+When the powered USB port is on it will supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 8 - 12).
+Note: This function is designed to help charge USB compliant devices , but is not designed to

+allow their operation.

-Appendix B: Control Center
+Appendix B: Control Center & Flexikey®Overview

+The following chapter will give a quick description of the functions of the Control Center & Flexikey® applications.

+Control Center

-The following chapter will give a quick description of the functions of the Control Center.
-The Control Center. gives quick access to frequently used controls, power management features and enables you to quickly turn modules on/off.
+The Control Center gives quick access to frequently used controls, power management features and enables you to quickly turn modules on/off.
 Click the Control Center icons to toggle the appropriate function, or hold the mouse button down and move the dial control where applicable.
 Certain functions will automatically be adjusted when a power mode is selected.
-The Control Center in Windows 8.1 works under the Desktop App and not under the Start screen.
+The Control Center in Windows 8.1 works under the Desktop app and not under the Start screen.